-Editor’s note: the following review is on SimCity BuildIt for Android, version 1.15.
-Click any screen shot to view a larger version.
+Editor’s note: Post updated 7/7/17.
+The following review is on SimCity BuildIt for Android, version 1.17.
+You can click any screen shot to view a larger version.

 Once a gamer, always a gamer, and while I may not play as many video games as I did in my teens and twenties, I do still enjoy the escape a good game provides.

 I grew up on SimCity video games back in the day.
 I would run out and purchase the newest versions as soon as they came out.
 I was tweaking and upgrading my PC to make sure that I squeezed the best performance possible out of it as my cities grew and the graphics requirements increased on the games.

 When I saw that a SimCity BuildIt game was available on my phone – are you kidding?
 I had to try it!
 I checked out the reviews on Google Play and they were actually really good, so I decided to give it a shot.

 Official 30-Second Trailer (2016 Version)

 Learn more about the premise of this mobile game.